Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 + Examples (i.e. developmental scripts) can be found with the prefix "papilio_multicaudata"
     + papilio_multicaudata-ggplot.R: Using ggplot to overlay insect and host distributions.
-Mostly proof of concept replaced by create_overlaps.R in the functions directory
+Mostly proof of concept replaced by combination of functions `overlap_raster` and `overlap_map`
     + papilio_multicaudata-range-comparison.R: Comparing proportion of range
     overlap of insect and hosts for current and forecast conditions.
 Replaced by plot-change-proportion-overlap.R